-Brushing your teeth is an essential part of your daily oral care, and selecting the right toothbrush is the first step in optimizing that routine.
+Brushing your teeth is an essential part of your daily oral care, and selecting the right toothbrush is the first step in optimising that routine.
 But the best toothbrush for the job depends on a variety of things that are unique to you.
 People struggle when surrounded by so many choices for this reason, especially when your dental professional isn't next to you to help you choose wisely.

 Brushes like these also have gentle polishing cups that retain the toothpaste in the brush, allotting a longer amount of time for the ingredients in the toothpaste to maintain contact with the surfaces of the teeth.
 This allows the toothbrush user to receive the full benefits of the toothpaste, such as enamel strengthening and stain removal.

-Keep in mind your toothbrush shouldn't just help your teeth; your oral cavity's soft tissue needs love too.
+Keep in mind that your toothbrush shouldn't just help your teeth; your oral cavity's soft tissue needs love too.
 Another feature that is great to have on a toothbrush is a tongue and cheek cleaner.
 In the past, tongue cleaners were only available as separate tools.
-New innovations in toothbrush manufacturing now put this feature right on the back of the brushhead, so you can use the soft bumpy ridges to remove bacteria from the surfaces of the tongue immediately after finishing with your teeth.
+New innovations in toothbrush manufacturing now put this feature right on the back of the brush head, so you can use the soft bumpy ridges to remove bacteria from the surfaces of the tongue immediately after finishing with your teeth.
 This added benefit ultimately decreases the occurrence of bad breath, making the whole mouth feel cleaner as it cleanses not only the tongue, but the inside of the cheeks and gums.

 When in doubt, ask your dental professional for guidance.
 They can help you ensure that the best toothbrush is also right for your specific dental needs so you don't navigate the oral care isle without knowing what to look for.